Dave May: Biography

-A native of New Castle, Delaware, he graduated from William Penn High School in his hometown.
+A native of New Castle, Delaware, he graduated from William Penn High School.
 He signed with the San Francisco Giants as an amateur free agent in 1961.
 He batted left-handed and threw right-handed, and was listed as 5 ft 10 in tall and 186 lb.
 The only year he spent in the Giants organization was in 1962 with the Salem Rebels, in which he led the team with a .379 batting average.

 May appeared in his first Major League game with the Baltimore Orioles.
 During the time he was with Baltimore (1967–1970), he never had higher than a .242 batting average and 152 at bats.
 He was dealt from the Orioles to the Brewers for Dick Baney and Buzz Stephen before the trade deadline on June 15, 1970.
 However, upon coming to the Brewers, he became an effective hitter.
 In his first full season in Milwaukee, 1971, May hit 16 home runs and had 65 RBI, and batted .277.
 After an off year in 1972, he rebounded to finish eighth in the MVP voting in 1973 with a .303 batting average, 25 home runs, and 93 RBI.
 He also led the league in total bases, and placed in second in hits.
 May is one of two Delawareans to make the All-Star Game.
 However, his production declined in 1974, so the Brewers traded him to the Atlanta Braves for Hank Aaron.

 May was part of a five-for-one trade that sent him, Ken Henderson, Roger Moret, Adrian Devine, Carl Morton and $200,000 from the Braves to the Rangers for Jeff Burroughs on December 9, 1976.
 May was traded back to Milwaukee at trade deadline in 1978 to help the team on a pennant push.
 As the Brewers faded, he was traded just before the August waiver wire deadline to the Pittsburgh Pirates.